Alternatives to Google Search

 This next group usually has a particular focus or purpose that makes them unique.
 They generally won’t be at the top of the list in terms of features or performance, but attract users primarily through shared values.
 This being the case, I’ll simply highlight what makes them different.

-4. Ecosia
+5. Ecosia

-The environmentally friendly way to search Ecosia promises to put all of its profits towards climate and environment-protecting projects.
+Ecosia promises to put all of its profits towards climate and environment-protecting projects.
 It boasts climate-neutral operations and has a high level of fiscal transparency.
-The company is based in Germany and uses both Google and Bing for its search results.
+The company is based in Germany and curretnly uses a mix of indexing technologies, but plans to move away from Big Tech indices as soon as possible.

-5. Karma
+6. Karma

-Committed to promoting biodiversity and animal welfare Similar to Ecosia, Karma donates a portion of its revenue towards biodiversity non-profit organizations.
+Similar to Ecosia, Karma donates a portion of its revenue to biodiversity non-profit organizations.
 The France-based search engine uses Brave Search for its results and Bing for its ads.

-6. Swisscows
+7. Swisscows

-A family-friendly search engine that is also committed to privacy In addition to robust privacy features, Swisscows also does not index sexually-explicit content, making it a safer choice for younger users.
+In addition to robust privacy features, Swisscows also does not index sexually-explicit content, making it a safer choice for younger users.
 While I think you can guess where this company is based, like Karma it uses Brave Search for its results and Bing for its ads.

-7. Mojeek
+8. Mojeek

-UK-based, privacy-focused search engine with its own search index and an early 2000s vibe Mojeek is a blast from the past with its text-only interface.
+Mojeek is a blast from the past with its text-only interface.
 It allows users through its “Focus” feature to rerank results to their preferences, while showing its quirky side with “emotion-based searching”.
 The company operates on its own search index and ad program.

-8. Kagi
+9. Kagi

-A paid search option that eliminates ads and has a clear commitment to privacy Based in the US, Kagi is a quickly growing search company that offers a range of features starting at around USD 5/mo.
-There is a free tier, but it does require a sign up to use.
+Based in the US, Kagi is a quickly growing search company that offers a range of features with plans starting at around USD 5/mo.
+There is a limited free tier, but it does require a sign up to use.
 One standout feature is its Privacy Pass, which allows users to search anonymously via a token-based system.

 The Self-Hosted Solutions